Mike Mallory

-Mike Mallory (born November 16, 1962) is an American football coach and a former player.
-He is currently a special teams analyst for the Michigan Wolverines.
-Previously he was the interim special teams coordinator for the Denver Broncos of the National Football League (NFL) in 2022.
-Before that, he was the assistant special teams coordinator for the NFL's Jacksonville Jaguars.
+Mike Mallory (born November 16, 1962) is an American former football player and coach.
+He was previously a special teams analyst at the University of Michigan in 2023, winning a national championship with the program.
+Before that, he coached for the Denver Broncos, Jacksonville Jaguars and New Orleans Saints of the National Football League (NFL).
 He played college football as a linebacker for the Michigan Wolverines from 1982 to 1985.
-He was the most valuable player for the 1984 Michigan team and was a finalist for the Butkus Award in 1985.
-Since 1986, he has been a college football coach, including stints as the defensive coordinator for the Rhode Island Rams (1993-1995), Northern Illinois Huskies (1996-1999), Illinois Fighting Illini (2004-2005).
-He was also the assistant special teams coach of the New Orleans Saints from 2008 to 2012.
+He was the most valuable player for the 1984 Michigan team and a finalist for the Butkus Award in 1985.
+Mallory began coaching in 1986, with stints as the defensive coordinator for the Rhode Island Rams (1993-1995), Northern Illinois Huskies (1996-1999), Illinois Fighting Illini (2004-2005).

 Playing career

 Mallory was born in Bowling Green, Ohio.
 He was an all-state football player at Illinois' DeKalb High School in 1980.

-Mallory played for the Michigan Wolverines from 1982 to 1985.
-He was voted the Most Valuable Player of the 1984 team and was named a team co-captain and an All-Big Ten Conference player in 1984 and 1985.
-He was one of five finalists for the Butkus Award in its inaugural year in 1985, losing out to Brian Bosworth; the Butkus Award has been given annually since 1985 to the top linebacker in college football.
-As a senior in 1985, Mallory helped lead the Wolverines to a 10-1-1 record and a #2 ranking in the final AP Poll after beating Nebraska, 27-23, in the Fiesta Bowl.
-At the end of the 1985 season, he was selected as an All-Big Ten linebacker, and a second-team All-American.
+Mallory played for the Michigan Wolverines, 1982 to 1985, under Bo Schembechler.
+He was voted the Most Valuable Player of the 1984 team, was a co-captain and was an All-Big Ten Conference player in 1983, 1984 and 1985.
+He was also selected as a second-team All-American, and one of five finalists for the Butkus Award in its inaugural year in 1985, losing out to Brian Bosworth.
+The Butkus Award has been given annually to the top linebacker in college football.

+As a senior in 1985, Mallory helped lead the Wolverines to a 10-1-1 record and a No. 2 ranking in the final AP poll after beating Nebraska, 27-23, in the Fiesta Bowl.
 The 1985 Wolverines defense that included Mallory, Mike Hammerstein, Brad Cochran, Mark Messner, Eric Kattus, Garland Rivers and Andy Moeller, gave up only 75 points in 11 regular season games, an average of less than seven points per game.
 When Mallory graduated, his 211 career tackles ranked third in school history behind Ron Simpkins and Mike Boren.
-He now ranks seventh in school history.
-Mallory graduated from Michigan in 1985 with a bachelor's degree in sports administration.
+Mallory graduated from the University of Michigan in 1985 with a bachelor's degree in sports administration.